DAR File No. 41024

-The division has the staff and budget in place to administer this proposed amendment, including the changes to the proposed amendment.
-It is not expected that the proposed amendment as changed will affect those resources or result in any additional cost or savings to the state budget.
+The division has the staff and budget in place to administer this proposed amendment.
+It is not expected that the proposed amendment will affect those resources or result in any additional cost or savings to the state budget.

-Local governments are not required to comply with or enforce the AMC rules.
-No fiscal impact to local government is expected from the proposed amendment as changed.
+Local governments are not required to comply with or enforce the Appraisal Management Company Administrative Rules.
+No fiscal impact to local government is expected from the proposed amendment.

-The proposed amendment as changed does not create new obligations for small businesses nor does it increase the cost associated with any existing obligation.
-No fiscal impact to small business is expected from the proposed amendment as changed.
+The proposed amendment does not create new obligations for small businesses nor does it increase the cost associated with any existing obligation.
+No fiscal impact to small business is expected from the proposed amendment.

 persons other than small businesses, businesses, or local governmental entities:

-The proposed changes to the amendment do not create new obligations for persons other than small businesses, businesses, or local government entities nor do they increase the cost associated with any existing obligation.
-No fiscal impact to persons other than small businesses, businesses, or local government entities is expected from the proposed changes to the proposed amendment.
+The proposed amendment does not create new obligations for persons other than small businesses, businesses, or local government entities nor does it increase the cost associated with any existing obligation.
+No fiscal impact to persons other than small businesses, businesses, or local government entities is expected from the proposed amendment.

 Compliance costs for affected persons:

 The proposed rule does create new obligations and sets new limitations for AMCs subject to the administrative rules.
-Some AMCs will likely incur compliance costs but these costs will vary among the AMCs and there is no way to determine with specificity the amount of these costs.
-Some of the public comments made regarding the proposed rule amendment indicated that these costs could be lessened if a transition period were provided for compliance with the proposed rule.
-In consideration of these comments, the Board with the concurrence of the Director approved changes to the proposed amendment and has delayed the effective date of the proposed amendment as changed which would not become effective until sometime in August 2017.
+Some AMCs will likely incur compliance costs but these costs will vary among the AMCs and there is no way to determine the amount of these costs.

 Comments by the department head on the fiscal impact the rule may have on businesses:

 A minor amendment is made to the definition of "business day" in Section R162-2e-102.
-The amendment to Section R162-2e-304 changes and adds to the disclosures an AMC makes to an appraiser and provides a presumption of payment of an appraiser at a customary and reasonable rate, if the compensation is consistent with the fee schedule published by the United States Department of Veterans Affairs Denver Regional Loan Center.
+The amendment to Section R162-2e-304 changes and adds to the disclosures an appraisal management company (AMC) makes to an appraiser and provides a presumption of payment of an appraiser at a customary and reasonable rate, if the compensation is consistent with the fee schedule published by the United States Department of Veterans Affairs Denver Regional Loan Center.
 Section R162-2e-306 is a new section that specifies the manner in which an AMC may offer an appraisal assignment to an appraiser and the manner in which the time of completion of an appraisal report is to be computed.
-The changes to Section R162-2e-304 and the new Section R162-2e-306 do create new obligations for AMCs, resulting in some additional costs of implementation.
-However, these changes are minor and there is no way to determine with precision the amount of these costs.
+The changed Section R162-2e-304 and the new section do create new obligations for AMCs, resulting in some additional costs of implementation.
+However, these changes are minor, and there is no way to determine with precision the amount of these costs.
 The fiscal impact to businesses is negligible.